Pankz11/About-Me/README.md

 # About-Me
-About me and My Organisation PRD IT Solutions
+About me and My Compant Itanium Software and services LLC